apache/ozone/hadoop-hdds/docs/content/feature/Observability.md

 ## Prometheus

-Ozone has native Prometheus.
-Each internal metrics (collected by Hadoop metrics framework) published under the `/prom` HTTP context.
+Ozone has native support for Prometheus integration.
+All internal metrics (collected by Hadoop metrics framework) are published under the `/prom` HTTP endpoint.
 (For example under http://localhost:9876/prom for SCM).

 The Prometheus endpoint is turned on by default but can be turned off by the `hdds.prometheus.endpoint.enabled` configuration variable.

 In a secure environment the page is guarded with SPNEGO authentication which is not supported by Prometheus.
-To enable monitoring in a secure environment a specific authentication token cen be configured
+To enable monitoring in a secure environment, a specific authentication token can be configured

 Example `ozone-site.xml`: